electronic-structure/SIRIUS/README.md

 #### Parallel eigensolvers
 To compile with ScaLAPACK use `-DSIRIUS_USE_SCALAPACK=On`.
 To use ELPA, both `-DSIRIUS_USE_SCALAPACK=On` and `-DSIRIUS_USE_ELPA=On` are required, as we need ScaLAPACK functionality to transform the generalized eigenvalue problem to standard form, which can then be solved by ELPA.
 Append ScaLAPACK's and ELPA's install directory to `CMAKE_PREFIX_PATH` if necessary.
+To use DLA-Future use
+`-DSIRIUS_USE_DLAF=ON`

 #### Python module
 Use `-DSIRIUS_CREATE_PYTHON_MODULE=On` to build the Python module.
 The SIRIUS Python module depends on `mpi4py` and